Phpcraft/core/README.md

 ## Using Phpcraft as a library

 Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
 Just head into your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now `require "vendor/autoload.php";` to use [the many available APIs](https://timmyrs.github.io/Phpcraft/namespacePhpcraft.html).

+## More CLI utilities — albeit boring ones

+- cache.php is a little interface to manage Phpcraft's resource cache.
+- packets.php prints all packets from a binary dump file, e.g. recorded by WorldSaver.
+The first packet's data has to be the applicable protocol version.

+---

+Phpcraft is not partnered or associated with Microsoft or Mojang.